 In the version here, I incorporate just enough egg to act as a bit of a binder for the gnocchi.
 We still aren't using an excessive amount of flour, and the resulting gnocchi are deliciously light.
 They can also stand up to a toss with your favorite sauce.
 You can see them pictured at the top of this post, tossed with this favorite pesto.

-If you are committed to trying the eggless version, try this version first.
-After that, perhaps the next time around, use half the egg, and the time after that go for no egg.
+If you are committed to trying an eggless version, try this version first.
+After that, perhaps the next time around, use half the egg or an egg yolk, and the time after that go for no egg.
 By that time, you should have all the other steps figured out and you'll have a better vantage point and level of experience from which to work You'll also have a better sense of how to handle and work with the dough.

 So, here it is - the long awaited gnocchi recipe.
 Give it a go, and let me know what you think.
-If you know how to make pesto, go for it.
+If you know how to make pesto, this is the time to do it!
 A simple toss is perfect.
+And if you haven't tried making your own homemade pasta, pappardelle or cavatelli - one of those should be next on your list!
+You can also find the complete list of pasta recipes here.

 Francesca's mom seemed disappointed we didn't have a potato ricer or potato mill on hand, but said that mashing the potatoes by hand would be fine.
 I've done it many times by hand now, and it is fine.
+If you have a ricer use it.
 For those of you wanting to do some of the preparation in advance, in one test I cooked and mashed a batch of potatoes a day ahead of time, put them in a covered bowl overnight, and incorporated the egg and flour the next day when I was ready to cook the gnocchi - no problems.

 - Scant 2 pounds of starchy potatoes, 2 large russets